 Many courses above the introductory level require a minimum background of knowledge, as indicated by Pre-requisite courses cited in individual course descriptions.
-Titles and numbers are those of the Academy courses.
-Equivalent courses satisfactorily completed at other institutions may also meet Pre-requisite requirements by transfer credit.
-Students need to consult the Dean for more information.
+Titles and numbers are those of the EAHM courses.
+Equivalent courses satisfactorily completed at other institutions may also meet pre-requisite requirements by transfer credit.
+Students need to consult the Associate Dean or Dean for more information.
 Students are responsible for entering the class with the required competence.